joelneely/recursion-by-refactoring/README.md

 ## Patterns and Idioms

-I have found re-usable patterns and principles to be very helpful in thinking through design, problem-solving, and defect resolution tasks.
+I have found re-usable patterns and principles to be very helpful in thinking through design, problem-solving, and bug-fixing tasks.
 Below is an informal list of such practices that I will apply throughout this project.

 ### Use structures to manage data and code